TeachingWithAI/TAI/for-teachers/part-1-ai-arts-humanities/diffusion/index.md

 has_children: true
 ---

-Here you find the materials for the lesson on art styles and image prompting
+Here you find the supplementary teaching material on diffusion models.

 {% assign pdfs = site.static_files
   | where: "extname", ".pdf"